Georgian wine PDO

 Food pairing

-- Grilled fish, roasted chicken, mushroom khachapuri, or vegetable stew
+- Grilled fish, roasted chicken, mushroom-based dishes, and vegetable stews

-- Soft cheeses, nut-based Georgian dishes, or mildly spicy cuisine
+- Soft cheeses, walnut-based Georgian dishes, and mild spices

 Summary